Introduction

 Conclusions

-The advanced features of Artshell’s Artists section greatly enhance the management of your collection.
 The Details tab consolidates media and attachments, while the Multilingual function broadens your international reach.
 By leveraging these tools, you can organise your artist archive more efficiently and ensure your cards are adaptable for a global audience.